-The environment offered by a PaaS service provider can be utilized by developers to install applications and store required data.
+Developers can utilize the environment offered by a PaaS service provider to install applications and store required data.
 Using this platform reduces the need to create and maintain one’s infrastructure.
-A typical PaaS offering has tools for computing and storage infrastructure, testing and compiling tools, text editing and version management.
+A typical PaaS offering has computing and storage infrastructure tools, testing and compiling tools, text editing, and version management.

 - PaaS enables users to rent infrastructure like virtualized servers for the purpose of application testing, running, development, design, and hosting.

 - PaaS can be used for developing both web applications and mobile applications.